skia4delphi/skia4delphi/VALIDATION.md

 So a Linux run does not take an `Assets` directory: the *contents* of `Tests/Assets` have to be deployed next to the executable, giving `<executable directory>/Fonts`, `<executable directory>/Images`, and so on.
-`Expected.zip` is only needed by the graphical runners to show the expected image beside the actual one, so an unattended run does not have to deploy it.
+The `Expected-*.zip` archives are only needed by the graphical runners to show the expected image beside the actual one, so an unattended run does not have to deploy them.

 The Linux64 executables also need `libsk4d.so`, which is not deployed automatically in runs outside the IDE.
 Copy it from `Binary/Shared/Linux64` next